If your child will be travelling alone, please read more here.

 There is a dedicated check-in desk at Helsinki Airport for passengers travelling with children.
 The desk is labelled ”Special Passengers” and it is also marked with the corresponding international symbols.
 The Special Passengers desk is open during rush-peaks, and at other times customers travelling with children can use other desks.

 Finnair recommends that you protect your pushchair when you travel.
+At the check-in desk at Helsinki Airport there are thin plastic bags to protect your baby’s pushchair.
 Airshells offers the rental of protective packaging at some European airports.
 As Finnair customer you are entitled to a discount.

 Infant seats and infant car seats